What is Asset Hub and How Do I Use it? Print

 Beware of scams

-Anyone can create an asset on Statemint and Statemine and name it whatever they want.
+Anyone can create an asset on Asset Hub and name it whatever they want.
 Right now, there are a lot of assets on both parachains with well-known names.
 But that doesn't mean they are the real asset!

-So, you need to be very careful when accepting an asset, especially if you paid for it, to ensure that the sender is sending you the real asset and not some worthless imitation!
+So, you must be very careful when accepting an asset, especially if you paid for it, to ensure that the sender sends you the real asset and not some worthless imitation!

 Each asset is identified by a unique ID, and that's what you need to verify.
-For example, the real Tether USDT on Statemine has an asset ID of 1984.
+For example, the real Tether USDT on both Asset Hub has an asset ID of 1984.
 Anything else with the same name is fake and worthless.

 How to check an asset's ID

-The following instructions refer to Statemint, but the same applies to Statemine.
+The following instructions refer to Polkadot Asset Hub, but the same applies to Kusama Asset hub.

-1. On Polkadot-JS UI, first switch over to Statemint.
-You can find it under "Polkadot & Parachains".
+1. On Polkadot-JS UI, first switch over to "AssetHub".
+You can find it under "Polkadot & Parachains."

-On that page, you can see all the assets created on the parachain, with their IDs on the first column.
-Other information includes the name of the token, the owner, admin and issuer accounts, and the total supply.
-You can also create your own token on that page.
-For more information on how to create a token, you can visit this wiki page.
+Here, you can see all the assets created on the parachain, with their IDs in the first column.
+Other information includes the name of the token, the owner, admin, and issuer accounts, and the total supply:

 How to transfer a token

-We have a detailed guide on how to transfer Tether USDT on Statemine.
-The same instructions apply to all tokens on both Stamemine and Statemint.
+We have a detailed guide on how to transfer Tether USDT on Polkadot or Kusama Asset Hub.
+The same instructions apply to all tokens on both networks.